 Sumi Open Kitchen

 Suckers for Yum Cha probably already know about Embassy XO.
-Serving up some of the best Yum Cha and modern Asian cuisine on the Coast, it’s a local favourite.
+Serving up some of the best Yum Cha and modern Asian cuisine on the Sunshine Coast, it’s a local favourite—for many delicious reasons.
 With a la carte, banquet, yum cha and bar menus, there’s all kinds of moreish eats up for grabs.
 It also doubles as a wine bar, so lovers of a good drop can get their fix too.
 Winning.